aws-samples/parameters-secrets-lambda-extension-sample/README.md

 ## parameters-secrets-lambda-extension-sample

-This project contains source code and supporting files for deploying resources described in following blog
+This project contains source code and supporting files for deploying resources described in following blog:

 **Using the AWS Parameter and Secrets Lambda extension to cache parameters and secrets**